-- Manage or use the service by leveraging the access token, either implicitly (web interfaces and dashboards usually hide this from users) or explicitly (e.g. when using command line tools).
+- Manage or use the service by leveraging the access token, either implicitly (web interfaces and dashboards usually hide this from users) or explicitly (e.g. when using command-line tools).

 NoteSee the EGI Check-in documentation for a detailed description of the Authentication and Authorization Infrastructure (AAI) of the EGI Federation, and to gain a better understanding of the concepts that act as building blocks for the AAI implementation.

 Depending on the access conditions, a service (or an instance of the service) may be open for any user, or it may require requesting access (ordering).
-The EGI Website together with the connected EGI Marketplace streamlines the ordering process.

 EGI services use the following types of access conditions:

 - Wide access - Users can freely access the service.
 Login may be required but it is possible with various institutional accounts (through EduGAIN), or with social accounts (e.g. Google).
 For example you can create a test Virtual Machine or launch a Jupyter Notebook.

 - Policy based - Users are granted access based on specific policies defined by the service providers.
 Access needs to be requested, and will be checked for such services.
 Example: Compute resources and tools allocated to researchers in medical imaging (Biomed VO).

 - Pay-for-use - Services are provided for a fee.
 Example: FitSM Training